-A bungalow extension offers the perfect solution.
+Bungalow extensions offer the perfect solution.
 Not only that, a rear bungalow extension can give you the chance to think of all sorts of ideas for your home.

 Your rear bungalow extension ideas could open up your home to better views and boost that inside-outside connection.

-Many of us favour the bungalow.
+A bungalow is ideal for a rear extension, no matter your ideas.
 They provide all your rooms on one level and generally come with a good-sized plot and garden.

 According to Checkatrade, the average cost of a bungalow extension is £1,875 per square metre.
 However, so many decisions can cause that price to rise and fall.
 If you go for front or rear bungalow extension ideas, choose a large build or a small one, or install with a larger company, all of these choices affect your bungalow extension cost.

 Even events such as Brexit and COVID-19 have affected bungalow extension prices.
 As a result, you should consider your rear bungalow extension ideas carefully, as prices can vary even more wildly for bungalow extensions today.

 With Conservatory Prices UK, though, you can compare quotes for bungalow extensions from local installers using our bungalow extension cost calculator to save money.
 Your bungalow extension will be affordable and installed brilliantly by a trusted local team.
 Get in touch with us today to find out more and explore bungalow rear extension ideas!